cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Exploratory behavioral system is deactivated
 * Vague, ambiguous, or unclear discourse requires experiential focusing and clear description
 * Undeveloped sense of self, overly concerned about other's state of mind
-* Use methods to direct focus onto self: anchoring scale and redirecting attention/affective marking
+* **Use methods to direct focus onto self**: anchoring scale and redirecting attention/affective marking

 **Interaction with Preoccupied Patients**: